 - Smart Iron-On

 - … and many more.
 Click here to see the full list of the materials that the Cricut Explore 3 can cut.

 What Blades and Tools Are Compatible With the Explore 3?

 The Cricut Explore 3 can use 6 tools:

 - Deep point blade

 - Bonded fabric blade

 - Foil transfer tool

 Everything but the fine point blade is sold separately from the machine.

-You can easily switch out the tools by opening up the tool clamps, removing the old tool and adding the new tool, and then closing the tool clamp.
-When you send your design from Design Space to your Cricut, the program will walk you through the material & tool settings so it's fool proof.
+You can easily switch out the tools.
+First, open up the tool clamps.
+Then, remove the old tool.
+Next, add the new tool and then close the tool clamp.
+When you send your design from Design Space to your Cricut, the program will walk you through the material & tool settings.
+So, it’s fool proof!